 Faculty members involved: Dr. Jeneen Naji (Department of Media Studies); Dr. Anne O’Brien (Department of Media Studies); Dr. Stephen O’Neill (Department of English)

 Maynooth University Motherhood Project examines the diversity of maternal identities that we see in the world around us and considers how these are represented in popular culture, film, literature and the media.
 Maynooth University researchers explore how prevailing cultural norms of motherhood influence our understanding of what it means to be a mother, affect our expectations of motherhood and of mothers, frame our experience of mothering and even inform our reproductive decisions.
 Our research sheds light on the experiences of mothers who are marginalised, on maternal voices that have been silenced, and on the pressures on women to conform to normative ideas of motherhood.

-Faculty members involved: Dr Valerie Heffernan (Modern Languages, Literatures and Cultures); Dr Sarah Arnold (Media Studies): Dr Mercedes Carbayo Abengozar (Modern Languages, Literatures and Cultures); Dr Anne O’Brien (Media Studies); Dr Julie Rodgers (Modern Languages, Literatures and Cultures); Dr Moynagh Sullivan (English); Orlagh Woods (English)
+Faculty members involved: Professor Valerie Heffernan (Modern Languages, Literatures and Cultures); Dr Sarah Arnold (Media Studies): Dr Mercedes Carbayo Abengozar (Modern Languages, Literatures and Cultures); Dr Anne O’Brien (Media Studies); Dr Julie Rodgers (Modern Languages, Literatures and Cultures); Professor Moynagh Sullivan (English); Orlagh Woods (English)